 - Why it’s important to wash your hands and wash your mind.

 - How to handle working with negative and complaining colleagues.

 - The importance of using this time to learn emotional management.

-- Why self-care should be your number one priority right now.
+- Why self care should be your No. 1 priority right now.